Posted by: Northwest Eye in General on July 22, 2025

 Explore the Fundamentals of Eye Pain

-Eye discomfort can manifest in various forms, including sharp, throbbing, or dull sensations.
+Eye pain can manifest in various forms, including sharp, throbbing, or dull sensations.
 It may originate from the surface of the eye or deeper structures.
-We understand that comprehending the nature of eye pain causes is essential, as they can indicate underlying conditions ranging from minor irritations to serious health issues.
-Here are some common types of eye pain you might experience:
+Understanding the nature of eye pain is essential, as it can indicate underlying conditions ranging from minor irritations to serious health issues.
+Common types of eye pain include:

-- Surface Pain: Often described as burning or stinging, this type of discomfort is typically associated with dry eyes, foreign bodies, or infections such as conjunctivitis.
+- Surface Pain: Often described as burning or stinging, typically associated with dry eyes, foreign bodies, or infections such as conjunctivitis.
 Allergies and eye infections can also lead to sore, red, and itchy eyes, which may worsen with excessive rubbing.
-Contact lens irritation is another frequent source of surface discomfort.
+Contact lens irritation is another common cause of surface pain.

-- Deep Pain: This may feel like pressure or aching and can be linked to various eye pain causes such as glaucoma or sinus infections.
+- Deep Pain: This may feel like pressure or aching and can be linked to conditions such as glaucoma or sinus infections.

 - Optic Neuritis: This condition involves inflammation of the optic nerve, leading to discomfort and possible vision alterations, often linked to multiple sclerosis.
 We understand this can be alarming, and seeking care is important.